AionNext/BizCod/Programming Guide/Logic.md

 where `score.creditScore` is a fact.

-If the value of `score.creditScore` is `750` the value of `application.screditScore` after this assignement will be `750`.
+If the value of `score.creditScore` is `750` the value of `application.screditScore` will be `750` after this assignement.

-If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` after this assignement will be `nil'.
+If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` will be `nil' after this assignement .

-The value `nil` cannot be assiged to either data element or a fact.
+The value `nil` cannot be exlicitely assiged to either data element or a fact.

 # Class instantiation instruction